claudiaLisboa/pagination/README.md

 ### Pagination in React JS is a function of apps that allows them to show data on a series of pages.
 ### The information can be seen by going from one page to the next rather than viewing it.
-### This process is frequently done in conjunction with server-side technology that allows clients to make group requests for data
+### This process is frequently done in conjunction with server-side technology that allows clients to make group requests for data.